 Born in Australia in November 1960, Michael Robotham grew up in small country towns that had more dogs than people and more flies than dogs.
 He escaped in 1979 and became a cadet journalist on an afternoon newspaper in Sydney.

 In 1993 he quit journalism to become a ghostwriter, collaborating with politicians, pop stars, psychologists, adventurers and showbusiness personalities to write their autobiographies.
 Twelve of these non-fiction titles were bestsellers with combined sales of more than 2 million copies.

 Michael is available as an after-dinner and corporate speaker talking about his career as an investigative journalist, a ghostwriter to celebrities, psychologists, adventurers, politicans and decorated soldiers, as well as his life as one of Australia's leading crime writers.

 Sandi Wallace writes rural crime thrillers and gripping short stories.
 She has won a host of prizes for her short crime fiction and the 2015 Davitt Award Readers’ Choice for her debut novel Tell Me Why, which was also shortlisted for the 2015 Davitt Award Best Debut.
 The second instalment in her series set in rural Victoria Dead Again was released in April 2017 to excellent reviews, and she is a contributing author of the anthology Writing the Dream (November 2016).
 On the Job, her first collection of short crime fiction, was published in November 2017.

-Sandi is currently at work on the next instalment in her series, along with a standalone psychological thriller, and she lives in the beautiful Dandenong Ranges outside of Melbourne with her husband and furry family.
+Sandi is currently at work on the next instalment in her series, along with a standalone psychological thriller, and she lives in the beautiful Dandenong Ranges outside of Melbourne with her husband.